I once received an email from an aunt which was written entirely in CAPITAL letters. I replied and asked why she was SHOUTING!?

 Was she not aware of this?
 Isn’t this a grammatical given?
 I guess there was some ‘splaining to do.

-Making a Point with a Word or Two in All Caps
+Making a Point with Words Written in All CAPS

 You see it on printed materials such as HEADLINES within newspapers or magazines etc. You see it on select content on websites to draw attention to importance as well.